Alexlaaa/SpendAI/README.md

      ```

      _(Note: The original `docker-compose` command is often aliased or replaced by `docker compose` in newer Docker versions)._

+3. **Create Vector Search Index:**
+   - You need to create the vector search index required for the RAG feature.
+   - Open a **new** terminal window (keep the deployment running in the other).
+   - Navigate to the project root directory (`SpendAI`).
+   - Run the following command, replacing `<deploymentName>` with the name shown in the previous step (e.g., `local4067`):
+     ```bash
+     atlas deployments search indexes create vector_index --deploymentName <deploymentName> --file vector_index_definition.json
+     ```
+   - Wait for the command to confirm `Search index created...`.
+You can monitor the index status in Compass (under the "Search Indexes" tab for the `receipt_embeddings` collection) or using `atlas deployments search indexes list ...` until it shows as "READY" or "ACTIVE".
+   - You only need to do this index creation step once per local deployment setup.

 4. **Access Services:**
    - Frontend UI: `http://localhost:3000`